apache/druid/docs/development/extensions-core/google.md

 to read objects directly from Google Cloud Storage.
 If you use the [Hadoop task](../../ingestion/hadoop.md), you can read data from Google Cloud Storage by specifying the paths in your [`inputSpec`](../../ingestion/hadoop.md#inputspec).

-Objects can also be read directly from Google Cloud Storage via the [StaticGoogleBlobStoreFirehose](../../ingestion/native-batch-firehose.md#staticgoogleblobstorefirehose)

 ### Deep Storage

 Deep storage can be written to Google Cloud Storage either via this extension or the [druid-hdfs-storage extension](../extensions-core/hdfs.md).